Apply through LSAC

 -

 Mitchell Hamline School of Law offers a scholarship to cover the cost of an online, self-paced LSAT preparation course offered by BluePrint.
 Applications open July 1 each year.
-Mitchell Hamline will make awards to selected recipients on a rolling basis until funds are exhausted or until March 1.
-Priority will be given to applicants from underrepresented backgrounds (e.g., students of color, first generation, LGBTQIA+. economically disadvantaged, and/or active military or veteran) with demonstrated financial need.
+Mitchell Hamline will make awards to selected recipients on a rolling basis until all scholarships are exhausted or until March 1.
+Priority will be given to applicants with a demonstrated financial need.

 -

 Mitchell Hamline has partnered with BluePrint LSAT Preparation to offer a discounted self-paced, online LSAT preparation package available for interested prospective applicants.
-After the discount, the total cost is $385.
+After the discount, the total cost is $350.
 BluePrint offers a three-month time frame to study and sit for the LSAT.
-This course includes access to the Official LSAT Plus®.
+This course includes access to the Official LSAC LawHub Advantage®.
 BluePrint also offers a free trial.
-For more information about how to obtain the discounted price of the course, please contact Ann Buesgens at ann.buesgens@mitchellhamline.edu.
+For more information about how to obtain the discounted price of the course, please contact Ann Buesgens at 651-695-7693 or ann.buesgens@mitchellhamline.edu.

 A free program through AccessLex for underrepresented students that provides LSAT prep and admission counseling.
 The application cycle begins in March each year for the following application cycle.